smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 - SCAN_BYPAS: A scan value bypass rule registered in the SPLF Scan Rules table was found and recognized.
 This scan value will be marked as matched, even though bypassed.
 - SCANSPLF_E: A fatal error was encountered and the SCANSPLF command has not completed its function.
 Refer to the log entry detail for a status code and more information about the reason for the failure.
 - SCAN_PASS: A successful match of all required scan values; the SCANSPLF command ends normally.
-- SCAN_FAIL: Not all required scan values were matched; the SCANSPLF ends abnormally and, if started by OpCon/xps, a list of mismatched values is sent to the OpCon/xps job information.
+- SCAN_FAIL: Not all required scan values were matched; the SCANSPLF ends abnormally and, if started by OpCon, a list of mismatched values is sent to the OpCon job information.
 - SCANSPLFEN: Marks the normal end of the SCANSPLF command.
 A final completion status code may be found in the details of this log entry.
 - SCAN_ABEND:
   - The SCANSPLF command processor has reported a failure.